hashicorp/terraform-provider-azurerm/website/docs/guides/migrating-between-renamed-resources.html.markdown

 # Azure Provider: Migrating to a renamed resource

-This guide examples how to migrate from a resource which have been deprecated to it's replacement.
+This guide shows how to migrate from a resource which have been deprecated to its replacement.
 The complete list of resources which have been deprecated in favour of others can be found below.

-~> **Note:** The following resources have been Deprecated and will be removed in version 2.0 of the Azure Provider.
-You must move off the deprecated resources to upgrade to 2.0.
+~> **Note:** The following resources have been Deprecated and will be removed in version 2.0 of the Azure Provider

+!> **Note:** You must move off the deprecated resources to upgrade to version 2.0 of the Azure Provider.

 | Old Name                                               | New Name                                           |
 | ------------------------------------------------------ | -------------------------------------------------- |